ChrisSuess/Project-Xbow/xbow/Examples/README.md

 Using **Xbow:Portal**
 ===============================

-In the last example, we simply booted a head node and then added workers on-the-fly using `xbow-submit` (i.e. added workers 'elastically').
+In the last example, we simply booted a head node and then added workers on the fly using `xbow-submit` (i.e. added workers 'elastically').
 This time we are going to create a cluster with workers ready to go and use **Xbow:Portal** to submit jobs.

     xbow-create_cluster